distr0yer/laravel/readme.md

 Notable routes to visit:

-  /git to authorize app which then sends you to:
+  /git to authorize app which then sends you to:_
-      /callback which receives a code and then resubmits to github for access token /repos which displays an array of the names of each repo on github /loops to see benchmark test on for, foreach, and while loops /math to see laravel collections impl to ascertain mean, median, mode, standard deviation
+      &nbsp;&nbsp;&nbsp;&nbsp;/callback which receives a code and then resubmits to github for access token_ &nbsp;&nbsp;&nbsp;&nbsp;/repos which displays an array of the names of each repo on github_ /loops to see benchmark test on for, foreach, and while loops _ /math to see laravel collections impl to ascertain mean, median, mode, standard deviation_

 <p align="center"><img src="https://laravel.com/assets/img/components/logo-homestead.svg"></p>